 Proposals must ensure the ridge height is lower than the sill of any first floor windows.

-Proposals should be no higher than 2.4m at side boundaries, if there is no existing extension on the immediate neighbouring property.
+Proposals should not exceed 2.4m in height at the side boundary, if there is no existing extension on the immediate neighbouring property.
 Height will be measured from the adjoining properties and ground level changes taken into consideration.

 A lightwell or skylight should be included for ventilation, daylight and outlook.
 For habitable rooms where the lightwell is the only source of natural light, proposed lightwells should measure 1.5-2.m in depth.

-Infill extension, no higher than 2.4m on the boundary
+Infill extension, should be no higher than 2.4m on the boundary

 Wraparound extensions